How can the architecture of our cities, our buildings, but above all the architecture of our lives, be better designed?

-- Megatrends that have a significant impact on living and building behavior are urbanization, individualization, connectivity, mobility and flexibility, as well as silver society.
-The various smaller-scale living trends are embedded in this.
+- Megatrends that significantly shape living and building behavior are urbanization, individualization, connectivity, Mobility and flexibility as well as Silver Society.
+The various smaller pieces are embedded in it Living trends.

 - The McLiving trend describes that in response to the lack of available living and storage space, sustainable and affordable solutions are needed.

-- The holistic approach of healthcare architecture aims to design healthcare buildings in such a way that architecture and design have a positive influence on the mental and physical health of patients and visitors.
+- The holistic approach of Healthcare Architecture aims to design healthcare buildings in such a way that architecture and design have a positive influence on the mental and physical health of patients and employees.
 The focus is no longer on pure functionality.

 - The indoor air is often more polluted than the outside air.
 This not only affects productivity, but can also have a negative impact on health.
 The indoor air care trend describes the latest developments in this area: air purification technologies on the one hand and a return to natural building materials on the other should counteract this.

 - All senses play a role in the city: In the future, multi-sensory urban planning should improve the quality of life in cities, and everyday life should be made easier by olfactory, auditory or tactile experiences.

 - Social isolation and loneliness are the biggest problem for cities.
 Finding inclusive solutions is a challenging task to enable a high quality of life in the city of the future.